AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 .. attention::
     As you can see above, the standard String type in Ada is an array.
-As such, it shares the qualities and drawbacks of arrays: It's stack allocated, fast, and immutable.
+As such, it shares the advantages and drawbacks of arrays: a String value is stack allocated, it is accessed efficiently, and its bounds are immutable.

     If you want something akin to C++'s :cpp:`std::string`, you can use :ref:`Unbounded Strings <UnboundedStrings>` from Ada's standard library.
     This type is more like a mutable, automatically managed string buffer to which you can add content.

 Restrictions
 ------------

-A very important point about arrays: Bounds *have* to be known when instantiating the object.
+A very important point about arrays: bounds *have* to be known when instances are created.
 It is for example illegal to do the following.

 .. code-block:: ada
    :class: ada-nocheck